Skip to content

 The Death of the Heart was adapted into a second T.V. movie in 1987 starring Patricia Hodge, Nigel Havers, Robert Hardy, Phyllis Calvert, Wendy Hiller, and Miranda Richardson.

-Following this, The Heat of the Day was made into a T.V. movie in 1989 by Granada Television, starring Patricia Hodge, Michael Gambon, Michael York, Peggy Ashcroft and Imelda Staunton.
+Following this, Granada Television made The Heat of the Day into a T.V. movie in 1989, starring Patricia Hodge, Michael Gambon, Michael York, Peggy Ashcroft and Imelda Staunton.

-Finally, in 1999 The Last September was made into a film by screenwriter John Banville, starring Maggie Smith, David Tennant, Michael Gambon, and Fiona Shaw.
+Finally, in 1999, screenwriter John Banville made The Last September into a film starring Maggie Smith, David Tennant, Michael Gambon, and Fiona Shaw.

 Elizabeth Bowen | Creations to Triumph

-In 1937 she became a member of the Irish Academy of Letters.
-The Irish Academy of Letters was founded by W.B.
+In 1937, she became a member of the Irish Academy of Letters, which was founded by W.B.
 Yeats and George Bernard Shaw.
-The Irish Academy of Letters was created to publicly reward literary achievement and to encourage opposition against literary censorship.
+The Academy was created to publicly reward literary achievement and encourage opposition to literary censorship.

 The same year Elizabeth Bowen published The Heat of the Day (1848), she was awarded a CBE, a Commander of the Most Excellent Order of the British Empire (within the British Order of Chivalry), for her literary work in the Arts.